undersight/undersight.co/src/pages/projects/justhostme/index.md

 JustHostMe is a British Web hosting company founded over a decade ago.
 They provide traditional hosting solutions for individuals and businesses worldwide, and were trying to consolidate their position as one of the few hosting companies entirely based and staffed in the UK.
 They asked [Kollegorna](https://www.kollegorna.se/en/) to freshen up their brand and redesign their website, a process I was lucky enough to lead.

-After our first few meetings, it became apparent the client was looking to cater to a mostly British audience, marketing themselves as a trustworthy national enterprise that, besides offering UK-based hosting services, would also provide customer support through a team of UK-based staff members always ready to help out.
+After our first few meetings, it became apparent the client was looking to cater to a mostly British audience, marketing themselves as a trustworthy national enterprise that, besides offering British Web hosting servers, would also provide customer support through a team of UK-based staff members always ready to help out.
 So we set out to design a brand that hinted at British culture and pride, without making it feel exclusive or uninviting to customers worldwide.

 </article>